gratedayne/Divinex/docs/readme.md

 ---

-## 🚧 IN DEVELOPMENT

-DIVINEX is being built as a modular, narrative-rich RPG.
-Planned structure:
-- Game engine: Godot or Unreal (final decision pending)
-- Content system: Git-tracked markdown + JSON
-- Release: PC + Mobile, single-player and online variants
+## 🔧 Current Features (Git-Based Build)

+- Fully modular Python build (no engine required)
+- Playable intro logic (`game/intro.py`)
+- Lore-driven file architecture
+- Domain-based region structure
+- Player sanctum logic (`keep/`)
+- Storage, messages, offerings, bonded creatures

 ---

-## 📂 CURRENT FILES

-- `/lore/forbidden13.md` – the origin of Ruin
-- `/dialogue/sin_choice_intro.md` – your first trial
-- `/quests/rite_of_ruin.md` – where the game truly begins
+## 🗺 Roadmap

+- Sin Affinity Selector
+- Character creator (linked to flaw + outcome)
+- PvE path scripting per divine region
+- Betrayal/co-op mechanics
+- Godot or Unreal engine port

 ---

+## 📂 Repo Structure

+- `game/` — Main logic and intro scripts
+- `keep/` — Player sanctum (wardrobe, offerings, relics, bonded kin)
+- `world/` — Domain structure and path links
+- `lore/` — Forbidden 13th mythology, system logic
+- `docs/` — Developer architecture and structure
+- `npcs/`, `dialogue/`, `quests/` — Scene scripting, branching choices
+- `factions/`, `zones/` — House identities and divine regions (WIP)

+---

+## 📁 CURRENT FILES

+- `/lore/forbidden13.md` — the origin of Ruin
+- `/dialogue/sin_choice_intro.md` — your first trial
+- `/quests/rite_of_ruin.md` — where the game truly begins

+---

+## 🧠 ARCHITECTURE

+Built in GitHub to show that worldbuilding, story logic, and combat systems can start with code — not templates.
+Everything in this repo is written for clarity, future expansion, and portfolio visibility.

+- No prefab systems
+- No clone structure
+- Every name and file aligns to the world of DIVINEX

+---

 ## 👁‍🗨 FOLLOW DEVELOPMENT

-This repo will grow into the full design bible of the game.
+This repository will grow into the full design bible and code base for DIVINEX.
-Future folders will include:
-- `/npcs/` – gods, rivals, lovers, and liars
-- `/zones/` – The Relic House, Gauntlet Trench, Wiltcourt
-- `/factions/` – House files and war histories
-- `/gameplay/` – combat, social mechanics, quest flow
+Track systems.
+Use as a reference.
+Or fork for your own world-dev ideas.

 ---